Grammar school: New Zealand

 In New Zealand, a small number of schools are named "grammar schools" and follow the academic and cultural traditions established in the United Kingdom.
 Grammar schools were established only in Auckland and originally came under the authority of the Auckland Grammar Schools' Board.
 Auckland's grammar schools share a common line of descent from the British grammar school system, with a strong focus on academics and traditional British sports.
 Originally, the schools used entry assessments and selected academic students from across New Zealand.
 The schools mentioned below all share the school motto: "Per Angusta Ad Augusta" (Through difficulties to honours).
 They also share the same icon/logo, the "Auckland Grammar Lion".
 Today, all grammar schools in New Zealand are non-selective state schools, but they use school donations to supplement their government funding.
 Within the Ministry of Education, they are regarded as any other secondary institutions.

 New Zealand did not establish a state education system until 1877.
 The absence of a national education system meant that the first sizable secondary-education providers were grammar schools and other private institutions.
 The first grammar school in New Zealand, Auckland Grammar School, was established in 1850 and formally recognised as an educational establishment in 1868 by the Auckland Grammar School Appropriation Act.
 In 1888, Auckland Girls' Grammar School was established.
 In 1917 Auckland Grammar School's sister school was established, Epsom Girls' Grammar School.
 In 1922, Mount Albert Grammar School was established as part of Auckland Grammar School.
 Both schools have since become separate institutions.
 Takapuna Grammar School was established in 1927 and was the first co-educational grammar school to be established in New Zealand.

+Pakistan

+Pakistan's modern educational and institutional history is closely connected with the British colonial period.
+Pakistan was not a separate "Crown Colony" before the independent state of Pakistan came into legal existence on 14 August 1947.
+However, the territories that later constituted Pakistan formed part of British India, which came under direct British Crown rule after the Government of India Act 1858.
+The UK Parliament records that the Government of India Act 1858 established direct Crown rule over the East India Company's Indian territories, and the Indian Independence Act 1947 thereafter created the two independent Dominions of India and Pakistan.

+During this period, the British education system influenced the subcontinent, particularly through English-medium schools, mission schools, and grammar-style institutions.
+One of the earliest examples in present-day Pakistan is Karachi Grammar School, whose official history traces its foundations to 1847 and its formal reorganisation in 1854 as the "Kaurrachee European and Indo-European School".
+Established in 1847 by the Reverend Henry Brereton, the first chaplain of Karachi, as a school for "English and Anglo-Indo children", it is the oldest private school in Pakistan and the second oldest in South Asia, a member of the Winchester International Symposium (Winchester College) and a former member of the Headmaster's Conference.